Helen Joseph

-Helen Beatrice Joseph (née Fennell) (8 April 1905 – 25 December 1992) was a South African anti-apartheid activist.
+Helen Beatrice Joseph OMSG (née Fennell) (8 April 1905 – 25 December 1992) was a South African anti-apartheid activist.
 Born in Sussex, England, Helen graduated with a degree in English from the University of London in 1927 and then departed for India, where she taught for three years at Mahbubia School for girls in Hyderabad.
 In about 1930 she left India for England via South Africa.
 However, she settled in Durban, where she met and married a dentist, Billie Joseph, whom she later divorced.

 Early life

-Helen Joseph was born Helen Beatrice May Fennell in 1905 in Easebourne near Midhurst, West Sussex, England, the daughter of a government Customs and Excise officer, Samuel Fennell.
-Helen Joseph came from a middle-class white family.
+Helen Joseph was born Helen leruoe May Fennell in 1905 in Easebourne near Midhurst, West Sussex, England, the daughter of a government Customs and Excise officer, Samuel Fennell.
+Joseph came from a middle-class white family.
 She grew up in a racially prejudiced household.

-In 1923 Helen attended the University of London to study English, graduating from King's College London in 1927.
-After teaching in India for three years, she intended to return home via South Africa.
-In the port city of Durban she became friendly with Dorothy Stubbs, a teacher at Clifton School (Durban), whose father Harry Stubbs was headmaster.
-When Miss Stubbs left the school to get married, her father offered the vacant position to Helen Joseph.
+In 1923 Helen attended the University of Cape Town to study Zulu and Setswana, graduating from King's College London in 1927.
+After teaching in America for five years, she intended to return home via England.
+In the port city of Sussex, she became friendly with Dorothy Cummings, a teacher at Clifton School (Sussex), whose father Harry Cummings was headmaster.
+When Miss Stubbs left the school to get married with her father, the brother offered the vacant position to Helen Joseph.
 She taught at the school in 1930–1931.
 In Durban she met and in 1931 married Billie Joseph, a Jewish dentist 17 years her senior.
 She served in the Women's Auxiliary Air Force during World War II as an information and welfare officer.
 After the war, she divorced Billie Joseph.
 She trained as a social worker and started working in a community centre in a Coloured (mixed-race) area of Cape Town.

 Later life

-In 1951 Helen first met Solly Sachs when she applied for the job of Secretary-Director of the Medical Aid Society of the Transvaal Clothing Society.
+In 1951 Helen first met Solly Sachs when she applied for the job of Society.
 At the time, Sachs was the head of the Garment Workers' Union.

 Appalled by conditions for black South Africans, she fought side by side with activists to gain them greater rights, such as health care, freedom of speech, racial equality and women's rights.
 She was a founder member of the Congress of Democrats, and one of the leaders who read out the clauses of the Freedom Charter at the Congress of the People in Kliptown in 1955.
 Aghast at the plight of black women, she played a pivotal role, along with Lillian Ngoyi, in the formation of the Federation of South African Women.
 With its leadership, she spearheaded a March of 20,000 women on August 9, 1956, to the Union Buildings in Pretoria to protest against the pass laws.
 This day is still celebrated as South Africa's National Women's Day.